Curfew: Employers Directed To Release Staff By 4pm

-The government has directed all employers to release their staff by 4pm in order to beat the 7pm to 5am curfew.
+The government has directed all employers to release their staff by 4pm in order to beat the 7pm to 5am curfew amid the Coronavirus (COVID-19) outbreak.

 This follows increased concerns from members of the public over harassment by police when heading home.